conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 $ conan config rm storage.download_cache
 ```

-An then removing the contents of the cache folder.
+And then remove the contents of the cache folder or the folder itself.
 Also, if you changed the `CONAN_USER_HOME`,
 restore it to the original value.

 ## Easier credential handling when using SCM